kalemaria/pycurv/README.md

    ```
    apt-key adv --keyserver pgp.skewed.de --recv-key 612DEFB798507F25
    ```
-   The graph-tool package does not work with anaconda python.
+   Unfortunately, this installation of the graph-tool package does not work with anaconda python.

 3. Add the path to the pyto package (Lučić et al., 2016, PMID: 27742578,
    DOI: 10.1016/j.jsb.2016.10.004) to PYTHONPATH in bashrc.